Corporate privacy notice - how we use your personal data

 We use third-party web analytics tools to help us monitor how people use our websites.

-Your IP address will be collected for the purpose of distinguishing between internal (staff) and external (public) usage.
+Your Internet Protocol (IP) address will be collected for the purpose of distinguishing between internal (staff) and external (public) usage.
 We do not associate your IP address with anything that is personally identifiable, so your use of our websites will remain anonymous to us.

 To disable the collection of anonymous analytics data you can enable the "Do Not Track" setting in your browser.
 We also use cookies for various purposes.